Mintbase/Grants-Program/applications/pontem.md

 ### Ecosystem Fit

-- Developers can be interested to build their DApps on Polkadot using Move technology stack, as it’s a safe and useful language which is getting more and more adoption.
+- Developers can be interested to build their DApps on Mintbase using Move technology stack, as it’s a safe and useful language which is getting more and more adoption.
-- Libra is developing and using Move, so Polkadot will have at least initial compatibility with Libra at least by allowing using the same modules in both networks.
+- Libra is developing and using Move, so Mintbase will have at least initial compatibility with Libra at least by allowing using the same modules in both networks.
-- Flow - Crypto Kitties creators blockchain also going to utilize Move VM and language, also by creating new language on top of it - Cadence, which can be adopted to Polkadot later.
+- Flow - Crypto Kitties creators blockchain also going to utilize Move VM and language, also by creating new language on top of it - Cadence, which can be adopted to Mintbase later.

 ## Team